krishamaze/fe-be-alignment-analysis/finetune-ERP-frontend-New/docs/UI_GUIDE.md

 ## Public form pattern

 - Apply the `.input` utility on all fields for consistent styling.
-- Display `AppLoader` during async submission and surface errors with toasts.
+- Display `Loader` during async submission and surface errors with `react-hot-toast`.
 - Include Google reCAPTCHA using `VITE_RECAPTCHA_SITE_KEY` and throttle repeat submissions for 30 seconds.

+## Toast system

+- Use `react-hot-toast` for all notifications.
+- Mount a single `<Toaster />` in `App.jsx` with theme-aware classes.
+- Avoid other toast libraries.

+## Icon usage

+- Import icons from `lucide-react`.
+- Do not mix multiple icon sets.

 ## SEO metadata